Professor Marcus White

 - AMDC Hawthorn campus

-Professor Marcus White is an award-winning architect and urban designer, co-director of Harrison and White Pty Ltd and Professor of Urban Design at the Swinburne University of Technology.
+Professor Marcus White is an award-winning architect and urban designer, co-director of Harrison and White Pty Ltd, and Professor of Architecture and Urban Design at the Swinburne University of Technology.
+He leads the Spatio-Temporal Research Urban Design and Architecture Lab (STRUDAL) in the Centre for Design Innovation.

 Innovation; Data Visualisation; Intelligent Transport Systems; Public Good Design; Strategic & Transformative Design: Health